JeffersonLab/clas12-qadb/README.md

 <a name="charge"></a>
-# Faraday Cup Charge Access
+# How to Access the Faraday Cup Charge
 * the charge is stored in the QADB for each QA bin, so that it is possible to determine the amount of accumulated charge for data that satisfy your specified QA criteria.